Mugabe's son pleads guilty to pointing a gun in South Africa - MyJoyOnline

 This is not the first time Mugabe has had a brush with the law.

-Bellarmine Mugabe is one of the two sons Robert Mugabe had with his second wife, Grace.
+Bellarmine Mugabe is one of two sons Robert Mugabe had with his second wife, Grace.

 The former president, who died in 2019, was in power for 37 years before being ousted in a 2017 coup.